viney-shih/go-lock/README.md

 - Trylock
 - No-starve read-write solution

-Native`sync/Mutex` and `sync/RWMutex` are very powerful and reliable spinlock in Golang.
+Native `sync/Mutex` and `sync/RWMutex` are very powerful and reliable.
 However, it became a disaster if the lock was not released as expected or someone was holding the lock too long at the peak time.
-Dealing with those cases, **go-lock** provides `TryLock` and `TryLockWithTimeout` function in addition to `Lock` and `Unlock`.
+Dealing with those cases, **go-lock** provides TryLock and TryLockWithTimeout function in addition to Lock and Unlock.

 ## Installation